agatti/hopper-plugins/README.md

 This CPU core plugin allows you to disassemble 6502/65C02 code, used in loads of home computers of the 70s, 80s, and early 90s, and in industrial automation or other specialised tasks where an MCU is needed.

+This plugin can be referenced from the command line tool using `6502` as its identifer.

 CPU backends currently supported: 6502, 65C02, 65N02, 65R02, 65S02, HuC6280, MELPS740, MOS6510, M37450, R6500, R65C02, R65C19, R65C29, SunPlus, W65C02S.

 <details>